itsrainingmani/py-ulid/README.md

 ## How to use

-THe py-ulid library can be integrated into any of your existing python programs to provide access to ULIDs.
+THe py-ulid library can be integrated into any of your existing python programs to provide generate, encode and decode ULIDs.

 An example of a simple use case is shown below